 For details on Scholarship Selection, please refer to the Supplementary information for research scholarship applicants.

 The USydIS is available to students commencing in both the March (Research Period 2) and July (Research Period 3).
 Students must indicate that they would like to be considered for the USydIS by completing the relevant section of the Postgraduate Research Application form.
 No separate application for a USydIS Scholarship is necessary.
-To be considered for the award, completed applications MUST be received by the Admissions Office by:

 The University of Sydney and the China Scholarship Council offer two prestigious programs to support Chinese Scholars.

 For more information, please visit the University of Sydney - China Scholarship Council Research Programs page.

 Information for American students wishing to participate in the US Department of Education Federal Student Aid program can be found at US Student Loan page.

 For further information about US Financial Aid at the University of Sydney, please email the .